Big AI Could Fulfill Marx’s Visions

 “If Big A.I. wants to use our data, we want something in return to address problems that communities define and to raise the true productivity of workers.
 Rather than machine intelligence, what we need is “machine usefulness,” which emphasizes the ability of computers to augment human capabilities,” they say, arguing that it would empower workers and reinforce human decision-making in the production process.

-Previously, GNCrypto reported about exploring the potential of blockchain in AI.
+Previously, GNcrypto reported about exploring the potential of blockchain in AI.